Turtles in Oahu

-One of the most important things to do when in Oahu is meet the locals—the sea turtles.
-Many people’s idea of Hawaii involves swimming with turtles, and it’s not completely wrong for a reason.
+One of the most important thing to do when in Hawaii is to have an encounter with the turtles in Oahu.
 In Oahu, there are many beaches you can go where you can see their breathtaking beauty in a close proximity.

-Here are some beaches you need to include in your itinerary to spot Hawaii’s greatest treasure:
+Here are some beaches you need to include in your itinerary if you want to see turtles in Oahu:

 After a 30-minute drive from Waikiki, Electric beach is one of the best places to see a Hawaiian turtle.
 This beach attracts all kinds of marine life due to the slightly warmer water due to the electric plant nearby.
 Many locals and tourists have seen Hawaiian Sea Turtles in waist deep water, but they are also out in the depths of the ocean.